ValParCH/ValparCH/material_assistance/Supply/README.md

-The python script is no longer needed, every part of the process has been embedded in the R script.
+The python script is no longer needed, every part of the process has been embedded in the R script (process wood supply.R).